UK's Cameron in Saudi says world will keep open oil route

 ROYAL MEETINGS

-The kingdom's interior ministry said in a statement that the man was killed during an exchange of fire after security forces were attacked with petrol bombs.
+During his visit, Cameron also met the conservative Islamic kingdom's foreign minister, Prince Saud al-Faisal, and the intelligence minister, Prince Muqrin bin Abdulaziz.

-The kingdom has in recent months accused an unnamed foreign power, widely understood as meaning Iran, of backing unrest in the province.
+Saudi Arabia is a major buyer of British weaponry, and British defence sources say negotiations are under way on the Saudi purchase of 48 Typhoon Eurofighter aircraft.
+The Saudis agreed to buy 72 Typhoons from BAE Systems (BAES.L) as part of the Salaam deal in 2006.

-Tensions have heightened between the West and Iran since the Arab uprisings began shaking the Middle East and North Africa last year.
+Cameron's visit comes at a time of high tension between the West and Iran and a year after Arab uprisings began shaking the Middle East and North Africa.

 Last month London passed tough sanctions against Tehran over its nuclear programme.